How to Reset the Mercedes SBC Brake Counter: Fault Code C249F

 • Brake Defective Stop Vehicle

-The video below demonstrates the process for resetting the counter on Mercedes-Benz SBC brakes with YOUCANIC Scanner.
-It is essential to note that this procedure should only be performed on a rebuilt SBC pump or if the SBC has been replaced.
-Attempting to reset the SBC counter on a used pump that hasn’t been rebuilt could result in brake failure while driving, creating a potentially dangerous situation.
+The video above demonstrates how to reset the counter on the Mercedes-Benz SBC using a YOUCANIC Scanner.
+It is important to note that this procedure should only be performed on a rebuilt pump or an SBC that has been replaced.
+Attempting to reset the SBC counter on a used pump that hasn’t been rebuilt could cause brake failure during operation, creating a potentially dangerous situation.

-In addition, a total failure of the SBC system may also result in a complete loss of brakes, which can be a catastrophic situation.
+In addition, a total failure of the SBC system may result in a complete loss of braking, which can be catastrophic.
 The driver may experience a sudden and unexpected loss of braking power, making it difficult or impossible to stop the vehicle.
-This can be especially dangerous when driving at high speeds or in heavy traffic, where quick and precise braking is necessary to avoid accidents.
+This can be especially dangerous when driving at high speeds or in heavy traffic, where quick, precise braking is necessary to avoid collisions.

 It’s important to note that regular maintenance and inspection of the SBC system can help prevent these situations from occurring.
-It’s recommended to have the SBC system inspected and serviced by a qualified technician at the recommended intervals specified by the manufacturer.
-This will help ensure that the SBC system is functioning correctly and that any potential issues are identified and addressed promptly.
+We recommend having the system inspected and serviced by a qualified technician at the recommended intervals specified by the manufacturer.
+This will help ensure that it functions correctly and that any potential issues are identified and addressed promptly.

 Symptoms